The Importance of Wireless Temperature Monitoring in Healthcare

 - Easy to install and maintain: No complex wiring and the ability to leverage existing Wi-Fi networks.
 Ongoing maintenance and management is centralized in one location.

-Other key features to look for
+Other Key Features to Look for

-Ability to integrate your established alarm protocols with your temperature monitoring system.
+- Alarm protocols integration: Ability to integrate your established alarm protocols with your temperature monitoring system.

-Depending on requirements, NIST-Certification may also be a key consideration.
+- NIST-certification: Depending on requirements, NIST-Certification may also be a key consideration.